A publisher. A directory. A network of local, professional rodent control specialists.

 A vetted network of licensed, bonded experts

-Every operator in the directory is licensed, bonded, and insured in Oregon, and known to us personally.
+Every operator in the directory is licensed, bonded, and insured in Oregon.
 The roster is small on purpose — vetted for field experience, methodology, and the species pressure in their part of the state.

 Field-observed, updated quarterly